 Traditional software, also known as on-premise software, is installed directly on a user’s computer or server.
 Users typically purchase a one-time license to use the software, and updates or upgrades may require additional fees.
 Examples of traditional software include Microsoft Office (pre-Office 365) and Adobe Photoshop (pre-Creative Cloud).

-The choice between SaaS and traditional software ultimately depends on your specific needs, budget, and technical requirements.
-Here are some scenarios to help guide your decision:
+The choice between SaaS and traditional software ultimately depends on your specific needs, budget, and operational requirements.
+Here are a few scenarios to help guide your decision:

 Choose SaaS if: